By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We hear there are a lot of underachievers in our society.
 Our schools and workplaces seem to be designed to create them.
 If you want to turn someone with a natural talent into an underachiever the process is simple.
 Here are the steps you will need to take to create an underachiever.

 Your child does something cute, it may not be perfect but that first burst of effort gets noticed.
 You give them lots of praise.
 What they did was adorable.
 You tell them so.
 They love all the attention.
 In school, the child may put in extra effort to study and do well on a test.
 For this example let’s say it was a math test.
-But it could be a sports skill, art or anything where superior performance would be noticed.
+But it could be a sports skill, art, or anything where superior performance would be noticed.
 They are rewarded with acknowledgment, a good grade.
 Everyone is happy.
 They should be motivated to continue putting in the effort.
 But they don’t.
 Why?

 On the job site, there might be a critical project, a report that needs to be out right away.
 This is something that takes extra effort.
 The employee puts in a burst of effort to get the task done.
 They get the task completed and they get some praise.
 They feel good about their effort.
 Then something goes wrong, very wrong.

 The child who got lots of recognition begins to be thought of as good at math.
 The teacher stops spending time with the child on his lessons.
 There are other students who need her help more.
 The parents may slack off on helping the child with his homework.
 He doesn’t need help, right?
 He is good at math.
 This time the child gets no help.
 They study, for sure, just not as hard.
 No one seems to care about them and they are identified as good at math.
 Then their grade slips, maybe on the first test, maybe slowly over time.
-No one notices till the grade gets back to the level of the rest of the class.
+No one notices until the grade gets back to the level of the rest of the class.
 Suddenly everyone notices.

 The employee, who got that report out on time, now gets assigned a lot of reports to do.
 They are good at report writing, aren’t they?
 But now the recognition and the praise stop coming.
 They are expected to always do better so they start getting assigned more work.
 Now if that employee gets a raise or a better office that may continue to be rewarding.
 But often they get taken for granted and the work piles up.
 Until one day they turn out a report that is not very good or they turn it out late.
 Then the boss has a talk with them.